shacron/sled/README.md

     RV_TRACE=1

 Enable RISCV instruction tracing.
 Running sled will print an instruction trace for every instruction dispatched.
 This significantly slows down execution.

+## Usage

+### Application

+Sled is designed as a library, made to be used by a front-end application that provides the user interface.
+The default build includes an application, helpfully named `sled`, that demonstrates this.
+When built standalone `./build/sled` is created and can be used to run properly-linked ELF binaries.

+    ./build/sled /path/to/binary.elf

+See the sled help menu for more options.

+    sled -h

+The sled app will configure the core to the binary's architecture if it is supported.
+To be loaded properly, the binary must be linked at the right location to be in the device's physical memory.
+This range is defined by `PLAT_MEM_BASE` and `PLAT_MEM_SIZE` for the platform used.
+In this case, the Simple Machine platform information is located in `plat/simple/inc/plat/platform.h`.

+App examples can be found in the sledKit SDK, which builds test applications for the sled app.

+### Library

+The Sled library (__libsled.a__) as well as headers and apps, are designed to be installed to a target SDK, and should provide everything needed to link the static archive into a C application.
+The build parameters `BLD_HOST_BINDIR`, `BLD_HOST_LIBDIR`, and `BLD_HOST_INCDIR` instruct the build and install steps in the build where to generate and copy these objects. sledKit provides an example of this usage.

 ## Contributing